Ride Leader Guidelines

 1. Account for all riders.

-3. Send a brief ride report and any photographs to the Web Master.
+4. Send a brief ride report and any photographs taken to the Web Master including the names of all participants.

 GTC Rider Guidelines